-Fela Kuti’s Kalakuta republic was burnt by the Nigerian Soldiers in 1977.
+Fela Kuti’s Kalakuta republic was burnt by Nigerian Soldiers in 1977.
 A lot of people died in that incident which eventually led to the death of Fela’s mother.

-A Judicial investigation returned that Fela’s house was burnt by the unknown Soldier.
-Fela recorded a song in which he stated that if the unknown Soldier burnt his house, there are also the unknown Police, the unknown civilian and the unknown government.
+A Judicial investigation returned that Fela’s house was burnt by the Unknown Soldier.
+Fela recorded a song in which he stated that if the unknown Soldier burnt his house, there are also the unknown Police, the unknown civilian, and the unknown government.

 None of them is held to account.
 These military and police brutality were what led to the ‘nationwide’ #EndSARS protests.

 At the Lekki gate, unarmed protesters were massacred by Nigerian Soldiers.
 Since then, the Nigerian Army has been changing its statements in respect of its presence at the murder scene.